flipt-io/flipt/DEVELOPMENT.md

 ## Go

-Flipt is built with Go 1.13+.
-To reliably build Flipt, make sure you clone it to a location outside of your `$GOPATH` or set the environment variable `GO111MODULE=on`.
-For more info see: [https://github.com/golang/go/wiki/Modules#how-to-install-and-activate-module-support](https://github.com/golang/go/wiki/Modules#how-to-install-and-activate-module-support).
+Flipt is built with Go 1.14+.
+To reliably build Flipt, make sure you clone it to a location outside of your `$GOPATH`.

 ## Configuration